cyberus-technology/hedron/doc/upcoming-interrupt-subsystem.md

 Of course, this means that userspace must have a way to figure out which interrupt signaled the semaphore.
-This is why each semaphore object that represents and interrupt has an associated KPage holding a bitmap of 192 bits.
+This is why each semaphore object that represents an interrupt has an associated KPage holding a bitmap of 192 bits.
 Whenever an interrupt triggers, the hypervisor will set a specific bit in this bitmap before signaling the associated semaphore.
 The bit which is set can be configured from userspace.